Natasha, Pierre & The Great Comet of 1812: Critical response

-The piece was very well received by the New York press.
+The New York press received the piece very well.
 Charles Isherwood in The New York Times called it "a vibrant, transporting new musical," and both Times theater critics included the show on their Best of the Year lists.
 The Times' classical critic, Anthony Tommasini, called it "a breathless, roughish and ravishing quasi-opera.
 This is a pastiche score of a cavalier sort.
 Mr. Malloy lifts styles with such abandon, making willful shifts – from punk riffs to agitated Broadway ballads, mock-pompous recitative to gritty Russian folk songs or drinking choruses with klezmer clarinets – that you lose track of what is being appropriated and really don't care."
 Time Out New York gave the piece five out of five stars, and also included it on both critics' Best of lists, stating "this is theater like no other in New York.
 It grounds you and transports you at once, and leaves you beaming with pleasure.”

-Controversy
+Onaodowan/Patinkin controversy

-Josh Groban played his final performance on July 2.
-Okieriete Onaodowan assumed the role of Pierre on July 11; he was originally supposed to begin performances on July 3, but needed more time to prepare.
+Josh Groban played his final performance in the Broadway production on July 2, 2017.
+Okieriete Onaodowan assumed the role of Pierre on July 11; he was supposed to begin performances on July 3 but needed more time to prepare.
+The show's creator and former Pierre, Dave Malloy, played the role from July 3 to 9.
 Onaodowan's performance was well received, but the show continued to struggle financially with the departure of Groban.
 The producers attempted to bring in Broadway legend Mandy Patinkin to boost ticket sales and prevent the show from closing.
-On July 26, 2017, a day before the official announcement, the website Broadway Black broke the news that Patinkin was set to replace Okieriete Onaodowan as Pierre for three weeks, cutting Onoadowan's run short by a couple of weeks due to Patinkin's busy schedule.
+On July 26, 2017, a day before the official announcement, the website Broadway Black broke the news that Patinkin was set to replace Onaodowan as Pierre for three weeks, cutting Onaodowan's run short by a couple of weeks due to Patinkin's busy schedule.

-Many fans and actors were angered by this casting decision, as Patinkin was an older, white actor replacing Onaodowan (Patinkin is actually an Ashkenazi Jew).
-A Twitter campaign was begun by Rafael Casal, a friend of Onaodowan who coined the hashtag #makeroomforoak.
-The controversy led to Patinkin withdrawing from the show two days later and Dave Malloy assumed the role of Pierre for the remainder of the running.
-The show closed a little over a month later, on September 3, 2017, citing this controversy and the declining ticket sales.
+Many fans and actors were angered by this casting decision as Patinkin, a white man, replaced Onaodowan.
+A Twitter campaign was begun by Rafael Casal, a friend of Onaodowan's, who coined the hashtag #makeroomforoak.
+Patinkin withdrew from the show two days later, stating: "I hear what members of the community have said and I agree with them.
+I am a huge fan of Oak ... and I will, therefore, not be appearing in the show."
+Pierre standby Scott Stangland played Pierre for the first week after Onaodowan's departure.
+Malloy then assumed the role of Pierre for the remainder of the run.
+The show closed a little over a month later, on September 3, 2017, citing this controversy and declining ticket sales.